 - The handling and disposal of Freon must be done properly according to EPA rules.
 Freon is toxic and contact with it should be avoided.

-- Some warranties can be voided if you make DIY repairs to your car AC system.
-You’re not required to go to a dealership for repairs, however—your warranty will stay in effect if you bring your car to be serviced by the factory-trained mechanics at Driver’s Edge.
+- Some warranties can be voided if you make DIY air conditioning repairs to your car.
+You’re not required to go to a dealership for AC repairs, however—your warranty will stay in effect if you bring your car to be serviced by the factory-trained mechanics at Driver’s Edge.